Literature and classroom-hardware cutoff: 11 July 2026.

 $$I(t) = \frac{A_s - (A_p + A_m - A_{pm}(t))}{A_s}$$where $A_m$ is the moon’s cross-sectional area and $A_{pm}(t)$ is the time-dependent overlap between the planet’s and moon’s projected disks (the moon is orbiting the planet, so this overlap changes during the transit).

-The consequence: additional dips and asymmetries appear in the light curve.
+In this projected-disc model, additional dips and asymmetries can appear in the light curve.
 The moon can transit slightly before the planet (causing a small flux dip before the main transit begins), or slide in front of the planet during the transit (temporarily reducing the combined occulting area, causing a brief flux recovery in the middle of the dip), or emerge from behind the planet on the exit side (causing a small dip after the main transit ends).
-The exact signature depends on the relative sizes of planet and moon, their orbital period ratio, and the geometry of the particular transit.
+The signature depends on the relative sizes of planet and moon, their orbital motion, stellar limb darkening, cadence, noise, and the geometry of the particular transit.

 The Experimental Setup